Botanical Name: Berberis aquifolium, Mahonia aquifolium.

 Its spiny leaves and thick growth discourage intrusion by animals.
 Its leaves occasionally turn from green to a decorative bronze color.

-It is less particular about its growing environment than its close cousin the barberry, and it is used in treatment of the same ailments.
+It is less particular about its growing environment than its close cousin the barberry, and it is used in the treatment of the same ailments.

 While the blue-purple berries of the Oregon grape may resemble table grapes, it is not related.